Telescope & Astronomy Glossary

 The diameter of a refractor's light-gathering objective lens or a reflector's primary mirror.

 A refractor lens that virtually eliminates chromatic aberration; literally means "without color".
-This is done by using exotic glasses or by using two or more lens elements for the objective lens.
+This is often done by using exotic glasses or by using numerous lens elements for the objective lens.

 Refers to how bright the star appears to the naked eye.
 The difference between the apparent brightness of two stars follows a logarithmic ratio of 2.512.
 Hence, a star that is three magnitudes less than another is (2.512) 3, or about 16 times brighter.
 Using this system, stars can also have negative magnitude values, and these are the brightest we see in the sky.
 See also MAGNITUDE.